The ‘Shell Infrastructure Host’, also known as sihost.exe, is a system process that handles various visual aspects of the operating system.

 Your desktop background, pop-up notifications, the appearance of the taskbar, and a few other parts of the graphical user interface are handled by the Shell Infrastructure Host process in Windows.

 If you are using a stable build of the Windows operating system, the Shell Infrastructure Host process is likely to run in the background and consume a small amount of Memory and CPU usage.
-However, sometimes, due to specific problems, the same process can raise the CPU & RAM usage and freeze your computer.
+However, sometimes, due to specific problems, the same process can raise CPU and RAM usage and freeze your computer.

 How to Fix Shell Infrastructure Host High CPU Usage

-Well, if you are experiencing problems due to Shell Infrastructure Host high CPU usage, you can make certain changes to your computer to resolve the issue.
+So, if you are experiencing problems due to Shell Infrastructure Host high CPU usage, you can make certain changes to your computer to resolve the issue.
 Here are the best ways to fix the Shell Infrastructure Host high CPU usage problem.

 1. Restart your computer